NPER Function in Google Sheets

 How Do You Use the NPER Function?

 Let’s start building our spreadsheet.
-Let’s say that you currently have a credit card with a $20,000 balance (oh no!) and you want to pay $5,000 down on it a year.
-You would think intuitively that it’ll take you four years to pay off, but that’s not true — you have 12% annual interest to think about.
+Say you currently have a loan with a $20,000 balance (oh no!) and you want to pay $5,000 down on it a year.
+Those unfamiliar with interest accumulation might think such a debt would only four years to pay off, but that’s not true.
+With a 12% interest rate, the payments just keep going.

 How Do You Use the NPER Function?